"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Didi Sunadi, Andreanus Andaja Soemardji, Tommy Apriantono, Komar Ruslan Wirasutisna.
 A study of the relationship between physical fitness and health profile to academic achievement.
-International Journal of Physical Education, Sports and Health.
-2016; 3(1): 213-218.
+Int J Phys Educ Sports Health 2016;3(1):213-218.